-Saliva acts as a lubricant for chewing, and a shortage of saliva may affect a women's nutrition.
+Because saliva acts as a lubricant for chewing, a shortage of it may also affect a women's nutrition.
 There are components in the saliva that naturally break down nutrients for the body, such as the enzyme amylase.
 Amylase is the most prevalent enzyme in human saliva and helps break down starches, according to the Archives of Oral Biology.
-A study published in the Journal of Nutrition concludes that if there isn't enough amylase in the saliva's initial breakdown process, starches may be more difficult to digest.
+So if there isn't enough amylase in the saliva's initial breakdown process, starches may be more challenging to digest.
+Beyond the discomfort dry mouth may cause, it's vital to determine its cause and begin treatment.
+That way, you can minimize your chances of dental disease and continue to absorb nutrition correctly.